 Students enrolled in SD 110 receive instruction and assistance in completing their FAFSA -- when relevant.
 Additionally, students may meet one-on-one with staff for help in completing the FAFSA or obtaining guidance on financial aid issues.
 SSS (TRIO) staff members work closely with the Financial Aid Office and may refer students to financial aid when appropriate.

 FAFSA priority deadline is March 1, prior to the school-year you wish to receive aid.
 LCSC staff members recommend filing the FAFSA as soon as possible, after January 1st each year.

 Track your existing student loans on the National Student Loan Data System

-From time-to-time, SSS (TRiO) makes cultural events accessible to SSS (TRiO) students at no cost to the student.
+Occassionally, SSS (TRIO) makes cultural events accessible to SSS (TRIO) students at no cost to the student.
 Past activities have included the Interview Etiquette Luncheon, Regional Job Fairs and Graduate Banquets.

-SSS (TRiO) offers different workshops every semester to students.
+SSS (TRIO) offers different workshops every semester for students.
 Each workshop is unique and designed to empower and educate students -- giving them an edge through education.

-SSS (TRiO) works with many departments on campus to insure your success at LCSC.
-You may not even be aware of the many resources available to LCSC students.
-If you have a need, talk with a SSS (TRiO) advisor today.
-If SSS (TRiO) does not provide a related service, chances are good that you can receive a referral to a department or agency that can assist you in meeting your need.
+SSS (TRIO) staff members work with many departments on campus to insure your success at LCSC.
+You may not be aware of the many resources available to LCSC students.
+If you have a need, talk with a SSS (TRIO) advisor today.
+If SSS (TRIO) does not provide a related service, chances are good that you can receive a referral to a department or agency that can assist you in meeting your need.